nervetattoo/jquery-autosave/readme.md

 This event is triggered on each form whenever autosave finishes saving form data.
 It can be bound to using jQuery's [.bind()](http://api.jquery.com/bind/) function if you need to be notified after saving is completed.

 ## Examples

-Here are just a few ways you can use this plugin.

 ### Default behavior